Paul-Dempsey/pachde1/README.md

 Contributions are generally welcome.
 I'd appreciate if you're planning to add something, please open a Discussion so we can discuss it.

 If you've found a bug, please open an issue.
 If you have a fix for the bug, then that's fantastic.
 Bug fix PRs are always welcome.

+At this time, pull requests are accepted only from forks.
+GitHub makes it super easy to create a fork.

 ## Credits